-For example, bitcoin and cryptocurrency are relatively new search queries.
+For example, bitcoin and cryptocurrency are relatively new search queries (check out Bitcoin affiliate programs).
 Even just 2 years ago, the search volume for these queries was basically non-existent.
 Now the term bitcoin alone gets searched for nearly 3 million times a month.

 Think there is some untapped long tail keywords in this relatively new space?
 Absolutely.

 Google Voice Search Queries